Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.7/Feature-80579-ImprovedJavaScriptModalAPI.rst

 Type
 ^^^^

-The :javascript:`type` will define the behaviour of content loading, and only accepts :javascript:`Modal.types.ajax`, :javascript:`Modal.types.iframe` and the default :javascript:`Modal.types.default`.
+The :js:`type` will define the behaviour of content loading, and only accepts :js:`Modal.types.ajax`, :js:`Modal.types.iframe` and the default :js:`Modal.types.default`.

 .. code-block:: javascript